 Each of the cities was asked to report affordable and workforce housing production since 2010 by AMI level for both ownership and rental units.
-In addition to Seattle, cities responding with production data include Austin, Minneapolis, Portland, San Francisco and San Jose.
+In addition to Seattle, cities responding with production data include Austin, Boston, Denver, Minneapolis, Phoenix, Portland, San Diego, San Francisco, San Jose and Washington DC.
 This production data is displayed below in Table 4.
-As shown, the City of Austin produced the most units serving lower-income and workforce households followed by Portland and Seattle.
+As shown, the City of Austin produced the most units serving lower-income and workforce households followed by Portland, San Diego and Seattle.

 In 2010, a similar study was conducted for the San Diego Housing Commission which tracked housing production by AMI level in these and other major cities; although it is difficult to make apples to apples comparisons based on different development and funding contexts, it is clear that San Francisco and San Jose have experienced a decrease in the rate of production of affordable and workforce housing while Austin and Portland have produced more affordable and workforce units at a faster rate than in earlier periods.
 Austin in particular has been successful in incentivizing the production of ownership units serving households at 61 to 80% of AMI while Portland has been most successful at promoting the production of rental units serving households earning less than 60% of AMI.
-Of the cities surveyed this far, Seattle, San Jose and Austin reported rental unit production in the 61 to 80% of AMI category Figures 19 and 20 below further display unit production by tenure and AMI level.
+Of the cities surveyed thus far, Seattle, San Diego, San Jose and Austin reported rental unit production in the 61 to 80% of AMI category Figures 19 and 20 below further display unit production by tenure and AMI level.

 It is important to note that the tables and charts below track housing production by affordability level for units that have been in some way affected by land use, regulatory, financial or other programs initiated by the public sector to increase affordable and workforce housing production.
-The cities contacted for this study were also asked to report, if possible, workforce housing production provided by the private market, but the jurisdictions reporting thus far have not indicated production of new market-rate units in the two workforce housing categories (61-80% of AMI for rental and 81-100% of AMI for ownership) that are the focus of this analysis.
+The cities contacted for this study were also asked to report, if possible, workforce housing production provided by the private market, but of the jurisdictions reporting thus far only Boston has reported the production of new market-rate units in the two workforce housing categories (61-80% of AMI for rental and 81-100% of AMI for ownership) that are the focus of this analysis.